Russian losses evident in key liberated Ukrainian city - NewsBreak

 Russian losses evident in key liberated Ukrainian city

-LYMAN, Ukraine — (AP) — The bodies of Russian soldiers were lying in the streets of a key eastern Ukrainian city on Tuesday following their comrades' retreat that marked the latest defeat for Moscow even as Russia's upper house of parliament rubber-stamped the annexation of Ukrainian regions on Tuesday.
+The bodies of Russian soldiers were lying in the streets of a key eastern Ukrainian city on Tuesday following their comrades' retreat that marked the latest defeat for Moscow even as Russia's upper house of parliament was set to rubber-stamp the annexation of Ukrainian regions on Tuesday.

 Russian troops pulled back from Lyman over the weekend to avoid being encircled by Ukrainian forces.
 The city's liberation gave Ukraine a key vantage point for pressing its offensive deeper into Russian-held territories.